Curated OER

 My Colorful Food Chain

-Students explore biology by participating in a dietary habit activity.
+Learners explore biology by participating in a dietary habit activity.
 In this food chain lesson plan, students discuss their own diets and the animals we feed upon daily.
-Students create a poster demonstrating the animals that we feed...
+Learners create a poster demonstrating the animals that we feed...

 Curated OER